ethanolivertroy/DamnVulnerableCryptoWallet/README.md

 It has three main modules:
 1. **Desktop app**: built with Electron and Vue
 2. **Web API**: built with NodeJS using Express, SQLite and Web3
-3. **Local Ethereum blockchain**: built using Truffle and Ganache-cli
+3. **Local Ethereum blockchain**: built using Truffle and Ganache-cli with deployed smart contracts written in Solidity

 ## Setup
 > Note: The following steps **are the preferred way** of running the whole application.
 For those who would rather build the project from the sources, there's a README in each module's folder with detailed explanations for each case.